April 4-13, 2025

 Schedule

-The official selections have been made for the 2024 Princeton Environmental Film Festival.
+Official selections for the 2025 Princeton Environmental Film Festival will be announced in mid-March.
 The festival is multiplatform, with some films available only in-person, others only online and some available online and in-person.

 “Qotzuñi: People of the Lake” (2024)